theanandankit/D-Track-Backend/README.md

 Feature
 ------------
-* CURD operation support for Data Exchanges.
+* CRUD operation support for Data Exchanges.
 * Microservice archtechture for handling different functionality.
 * Horizontal scaling for Handling the bulk request.
 * Export the Database directly to the Google Sheet or download the complete information in CSV.